rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 Omg.
 That really hurts.
 He is correct, so it hurts even more.
 And no-one can help me.
 Who cares about a poor, underfed, and miserable graduate student?
 Everyone has their battles to fight, hills to climb, grants to write, phds to defend and tenures to track.
 It seems I have no choice, but to finally listen to him.

 So here we are.
 On this blogpost.
 A safe space.
 You and me.
 A safezone.
 Promise.

-And I will tell  you about this story  of a new model we developed called "Asynchronous Perception Machine".
+And so I will tell  you about this story  of a new model called "Asynchronous Perception Machine".

 Now, i dont have a grandiose story to tell.
 There is no eureka moment: Like the cooler goodfellow et al, i didnt go to a bar, and or code up APM in a single night.
 This is a 3 year long journey.
 And it has just begun.
 I don't know where it will take us, but if you choose to accept the mission, we will travel this bandwagon together.